-Gretchen is a writer, blogger, and podcaster who’s own research has really helped me gain perspective in the ways she has learned to be happier.
-She’s studied activities that promote happiness like gratitude, doing less, focusing on things that matter, understanding your tendencies and developing positive habits.
-I’ve learned to embrace my nature, rather than fight it, and to create habits that allow me to spend more time doing the things that make me happy.
-These ideas dovetail nicely with what Angela talked about with setting priorities.
-One of the things I appreciate most about Gretchen is that I feel like she’s one of us.
+Gretchen is a writer, blogger, and podcaster who’s own research has really helped me gain a lot of knowledge about myself.
+She’s studied activities and behaviors that promote happiness. like really dug into studies and work that’s been done.
+Her books The Happiness Project, Better Than Before, and The Four Tendencies have really helped me visualize her ideas.
+They have helped me embrace my nature rather than fight it, and to create habits for my life that can work with my nature.
+One of the things I appreciate most about Gretchen is her process.
 She’s trying to figure out her own life and in doing that she’s asked and answered important questions.
-We can all benefit from what she learns.
-Gretchen can be found at https://gretchenrubin.com/
+We can all benefit from what she’s learned.